yiuc/devsecops-jenkins-scanner/README.md

 ├── plugins.txt - the plugin will be installed in Jenkins Master └── seedJob.xml - Basic setup and create the seedjob
 ```
-update the codebuild
-update createJobs.groovy to your repo

 #### 4.2.2 Jenkins in CDK